lukearend/x86-bootloader/README.md

 Several more stack utilities:

  - `call`: stores the return address (address after current one) on the stack and then jumps to function
- - `ret`: used at the end of the function, pops top value (return address) the stack and jumps to it
+ - `ret`: used at the end of the function, pops top value (return address) off the stack and jumps to it
  - `pusha`: used at the beginning of a function, pushes all registers to the stack to avoid overwriting data they contained if function uses those registers
  - `popa`: used at the end of a function, pops top values from the stack back into the registers